tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 {{% warning %}}

 The multicore approach is not available on all systems, as it requires support for forking.
-Generally, Unix-like systems as Mac and Linux allow for this and Window does not.
+Generally, Unix-like systems such as Mac and Linux allow for this and Windows does not.
 The socket approach works on all systems.

 {{% /warning %}}

 ## The method behind parallelization

 The Central Processing Unit (CPU) of your computer contains small units called "cores".
 The number of cores available determines how many different tasks you can execute at the same time.
 Then, creating clusters is like forming teams of these "cores".
 You send data and functions to each cluster, where each core works on a different part of the task.
-In theory, the computation can be executed as many times faster as cores you have available, e.g. 4 available cores speeds up your computation to 1/4 of the time.
+In theory, the computation can be executed as many times faster as the cores you have available, e.g. 4 available cores speed up your computation to 1/4 of the time.

 However, overhead makes this less in practice.
-Overhead involves things as starting the sub-processes and copying the data over to those processes, and communicating back and collecting the results.
-Therefore, in reality, this maximum time-saving is not likely to reach.
+Overhead involves things such as starting the sub-processes and copying the data over to those processes, and communicating back and collecting the results.
+Therefore, in reality, this maximum time-saving is not likely to be reached.

-You can determine the number of cores that are available, i.e. the number of computations that can be executed at the same time, with the `detectCores()` function.
+You can determine the number of available corese, i.e. the number of computations that can be executed at the same time, with the `detectCores()` function.

 {{% codeblock %}}
 ```R